 UK Border Force is a British Reality TV show on Sky.
 It chronicles the jobs of customs and immigration officers of the United Kingdom's UK Border Agency, as they try to stop foreigners from entering, overstaying, or smuggling in the country illegally.
 The series tends to focus on three major avenues of enforcement Once an Episode: truck inspectors, raiders of businesses, and airport customs checks.

 One group of officers is stationed at the truck inspection checkpoints in the port of Calais, scrutinizing many trucks for the presence of illegally present migrants, with keen eyes and carbon dioxide detectors being their tools of choice.
 Truck operators risk thousands of pounds of fines if they get caught with these migrants.
-As the migrants usually lack critical documents, they cannot be sent away from the UK or France, the flow of illegal immigrants from Calais into the UK remains as relentless as ever.
+As the migrants usually lack critical documents, they cannot be sent away from the UK or France, but the flow of illegal immigrants from Calais into the UK remains as relentless as ever.

 A second group of officers monitor customs in Heathrow Airport, always staying on watch to root out the inevitable false documentation or illegally smuggled items.

 A third group of officers conduct raids on establishments where overstayers and illegal workers are suspected to be present in a variety of British cities stretching from London to Glasgow and Swansea.
 When caught, the workers are expelled if documentation is immediately detected; but if they lack documents, things go From Bad to Worse.

 The show ran for two seasons in 2008 and 2009, for 18 episodes overall.

 - Overall, officers are often very skeptical of people claiming that they lost their passports and other essential documentation by default.
 This is because they've experienced people lying about lacking documentation to slow down their removal from the UK, since things like passports are needed to send a person to another country.